-- Levels of service specifies the services and levels of service to be provided. - Future demand how this will impact on future service delivery and how this is to be met. - Life cycle management how to manage its existing and future assets to provide defined levels of service. - Financial summary what funds are required to provide the defined services. - Asset management practices how we manage provision of the services. - Monitoring how the plan will be monitored to ensure objectives are met.
+- Levels of service specifies the services and levels of service to be provided. - Future demand how this will impact on future service delivery and how this is to be met. - Life cycle management how to manage its existing and future assets to provide defined levels of service. - Financial summary what funds are required to provide the defined services. - Asset management practices how we manage provision of the services. - Monitoring how the plan will be monitored to ensure objectives are met; and - Asset management improvement plan how we increase asset management maturity.